*Last updated March 15th, 2018

 KAJIBASHI TERMINAL, TOKYO YAESU SOUTH

-Many of the smaller privately-run companies use the Kajibashi Terminal which is about 5 minutes walking south of Tokyo Station.
+Many of the smaller operators use the Kajibashi Terminal which is about 5 minute walk south of Tokyo Station.
 There is very little space to wait for the buses and for non-Japanese speakers it may be a challenge to determine where your bus is leaving from, as there are multiple berths with buses continuously going in and out.

 Overnight Trains hardly exist anymore...

-The country used to have a very extensive service of overnight trains, but now only one regular service remains.
+The country used to have a very extensive network of overnight trains, but now only one regular service remains.

 The Sunrise Express runs between Tokyo and Izumo-shi/Takamatsu everyday.
 The trains split at Okayama, with half the trains going to the Sea of Japan side, while the other crosses the Seto Bridge for Takamatsu, Shikoku Island's largest city.